Directly to the content

 Differences between vitamin K1 and vitamin K2

-MK-4 and MK-7: differences and similarities
+MK-4 and MK-7: Differences and Similarities

-Menachinon-4 (MK-4)
+Menaquinone-4 (MK-4)

 • Half-life: MK-4 has a relatively short half-life in the body, about one to two hours.

-Menachinon-7 (MK-7)
+Menakinone-7 (MK-7)

-• Origin and sources: MK-7 is mainly found in fermented foods such as natto (a traditional Japanese dish made from fermented soybeans).
-It can also be found in smaller quantities in certain types of cheese.
+• Origin and sources: MK-7 is mainly found in fermented foods such as natto (a traditional Japanese dish made from fermented soybeans).It can also occur in smaller quantities in certain types of cheese.

-Commonalities between MK-4 and MK-7
+Similarities between MK-4 and MK-7

 • Health significance: Both forms contribute to bone health and possibly cardiovascular health by effectively utilizing calcium and preventing deposits in blood vessels.

-The role of MK-4 in the diet
+The role of MK-4 in nutrition

 Sources of MK-4